-(2) Net earnings attributable to Lennar for the year ended November 30, 2014 includes \$341.1 million tax provision for income taxes related to pre-tax earnings of the period, compared to a \$177.0 million net tax provision in the year ended November 30, 2013, which included a tax benefit of \$67.1 million for a valuation allowance reversal.
+(2) Net earnings attributable to Lennar for the year ended November 30, 2015 includes \$390.4 million tax provision for income taxes, compared to \$341.1 million tax provision for income taxes in the year ended November 30, 2014.
+Net earnings attributable to Lennar for the year ended November 30, 2013 includes \$177.0 million net tax provision, which included a tax benefit of \$67.1 million for a valuation allowance reversal.
 Net earnings attributable to Lennar for the year ended November 30, 2012 includes \$435.2 million of benefit for income taxes, which includes a reversal of the majority of our deferred tax asset valuation allowance of \$491.5 million, partially offset by a tax provision for fiscal year 2012 pre-tax earnings.
-Net earnings attributable to Lennar for the years ended November 30, 2011 and 2010 include \$14.6 million and \$25.7 million, respectively, of benefit for income taxes, primarily due to settlements with various taxing authorities.
+Net earnings attributable to Lennar for the years ended November 30, 2011 includes \$14.6 million of benefit for income taxes, primarily due to settlements with various taxing authorities.